gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

 ## Usage
 ### Basic Usage
 1. Navigate to the webpage you want to audit in your browser
-2. Copy the URL (Cmd/Ctrl + L, Cmd/Ctrl + C)
-3. Press the Stream Deck button
+2. Press the Stream Deck button
+3. The script will:
+   1. Try to get the URL from the active browser window
+   2. If that fails, try to get it from your clipboard
+   3. If both fail, show an error message
 4. Wait for the audit to complete
 5. The report will automatically open in your default browser